- Introducing Green Button Connect @ PG&E

 Customers can set up PIN code(s) for any of their eligible services.
 By sharing their PIN code and service ID with authorized third-party service providers, customers are granting access to their electric usage data.
 Unlike previous Green Button-based solutions, once customers authorize third parties to access their data, Green Button Connect data is available on a recurring basis with no additional action required on the part of customers.
 Customers can change or delete their PIN at any time to remove third-party access to their data.

 PIN codes can be up to six numerical digits.
 Choose something hard for others to guess (e.g. NOT 123456).
 You can use the same PIN code for multiple eligible services.

 If you change or delete your PIN code, third parties will no longer be able to access the data associated with that service.
 To grant access to your data, you will have to share your updated PIN and service ID.
 If you no longer wish to share your new PIN code with a third party, changing or deleting your PIN code will cut off their Green Button Connect access to your future data.
 Third Parties may still have previous historical data.

 Yes.
 Green Button Connect employs industry standard HTTPS protocol for data transfer, the same used by banks and online retailers.
 Authentication is handled in two stages.
 First, third parties must authenticate with PG&E in order to connect to the API.
 Second, they must present both your Service ID and PIN code in order to access your data.
 PG&E has made every effort to ensure that our third-party service providers have proper data security protocols and technology in place to protect the data our customers share with them—however, customers should use their own discretion when deciding to share their energy consumption data.

-Green Button Connect beta has been extended past the initial demonstration period, September - December 2012.
-At this time, there is no set end date for the beta program.
+Green Button Connect is something we're trying out as a demonstration through December 2012.
 If this Green Button Connect project is discontinued, authorized third-party service providers will no longer have access to your data.